 Is it sponsored?

-To determine whether an award will be considered sponsored, and thus should be routed to your Sponsored Programs Administration (SPA) office for review and authorization, consider the following:
+To determine whether an award will be considered sponsored, and thus should be routed to your Research or Sponsored Programs Administration (HMS ORA or SPH SPA) office for review and authorization, consider the following:

 - Source of funding.
 A sponsored award is funded by an external (non-Harvard) source.
 Types of external sponsors include federal, state and local government, foundation, foreign/international, and industry.